 iPad case too hot, iPad case too cold…

 When I first bought my iPad I wanted a “Smart Cover”.
 A colourful, sleek, magnetic cover that looked so modern and enticing in all those advertisements.
 But, when I saw one in person my first thought was that it was only good for protecting the front from scratches and I didn’t think that it was going to protect my expensive new iPad if I should accidentally drop it.
 Also, just how does that cover stay put if magnets are the only things keeping it on?
 The shopping continued…

-My first case I actually purchased was one with a rotating cover that would allow it to stand either vertically or horizontally and at different heights.
-It was great but then after a while it stopped standing and would collapse.
+The first case I actually purchased was one with a rotating cover that would allow it to stand either vertically or horizontally and at different heights.
+It was great but then after a while, it stopped standing and would collapse.

-Then, I bought a plain cover where you slide the iPad inside, but the fit was horrible and the iPad would shift and move out of centre with the window.
+Then, I bought a plain cover where you slide the iPad inside, but the fit was horrible and the iPad would shift and move out of the middle of the window.
 I had to be careful with this one too because there was no padding to the case – all it did was protect it from dust and scratches.

 Each case had their purpose, each case had their flaws, and each case I grew tired of and had to move onto the next.

 Pros of the dux for iPad Case